 Why the lack of protection?

-Reiter is currently working to release vehicle-into-building data for 2015, which he'll compare with the last few years to identify trends.
-From what Reiter has seen in previous years, though, the incidents and the resulting damage to people and buildings have been increasing.
-Despite the constant risk and the many expensive legal settlements, there are still many properties that don't implement effective safety measures.
+Reiter has collected vehicle-into-building data for years, allowing him to compare annual information to identify trends.
+From what Reiter has seen in previous years, the incidents and the resulting damage to people and buildings have been increasing.
+Despite the constant risk and the many expensive legal settlements, there are still many properties that don’t implement effective safety measures.

 “There are people and businesses that have put bollards in front of their stores for generations.
 And there are people who will only do it when there’s a local code that requires them to.
 And that’s not going to really change until the local codes catch up,” says Reiter.

-"This is a safety issue not unlike fire sprinklers were a hundred years ago.
-Or like ADA 30 years ago.
-Everybody is still trying to find their way."
+“This is a safety issue not unlike fire sprinklers were a hundred years ago.
+Or like ADA (Americans with Disabilities Act) 30 years ago.
+Everybody is still trying to find their way.”

 Reiter has seen success working with local codes, but general education and awareness make up a large part of his work with the Storefront Safety Council.
-In 2016, the Council will begin the Storefront Safety Initiative, aimed specifically at teaching property owners, local governments and insurance companies about safety bollards and other barriers—how to plan, specify and order them.
-"It's an attempt to help people understand that the solution is there," says Reiter.
-"Hopefully local governments and state governments will use the information provided as they undertake their own local safety ordinances."
+In 2016, the Council began the Storefront Safety Initiative, aimed specifically at teaching property owners, local governments, and insurance companies about safety bollards and other barriers—how to plan, specify, and order them.
+“It’s an attempt to help people understand that the solution is there,” says Reiter.
+“Hopefully local governments and state governments will use the information provided as they undertake their own local safety ordinances.”